 As a doctoral candidate, you should discuss with your supervisor potential second reviewers for your thesis at the latest 6 months before submission.
 The second referee will be introduced by your doctoral supervisor and will be appointed by the (Standing) Doctoral Committee.

-As a doctoral student, you should discuss potential second reviewers with your supervisor at an early stage of your doctoral study.
-When submitting your thesis, you will also need to swear affidavits and submit a (detailed) list of all your prior publications.
+When submitting your dissertation, you will also need to swear affidavits and submit a (detailed) list of all your prior publications.

 The viva voce (thesis defence)

-The viva voce consists of a public 45-minute lecture with question round and a non-public oral examination, also of 45 minutes in length, by four professors and a keeper of the minutes.
-The two thesis reviewers will conduct the examination for approximately one-third of the time.
+The viva voce consists of a public 45-minute lecture with question round and a non-public oral examination, also of 45 minutes in length, by four professors (one of whom is a keeper of the minutes).
+Typically, the two thesis reviewers will each conduct the examination for approximately one-third of the time.
 The remaining two examiners share the remainder of the time.
 You should think early on about whom you wish to nominate as examiners and get in touch with the professors in question, always in agreement with the Chairman of the Board of Examiners for Doctoral Awards.
 (Usually, each of the four examiners will come from one of the pillars of the Faculty of Computer Science and Mathematics.)